Hery Rajaonarimampianina

-Hery Martial Rajaonarimampianina Rakotoarimanana ([heˈri radzawˌnariˈmampʲanː]; [əʁi ʁaʒaɔnaʁimãpjanina]; born 6 November 1958) is a Malagasy politician who was President of Madagascar from January 2014 to September 2018, resigning to run for re-election.
+Hery Martial Rajaonarimampianina Rakotoarimanana ([heˈri radzawˌnariˈmampʲanː]; [əʁi ʁaʒaɔnaʁimãpjanina]; born 6 November 1958) is a Malagasy politician who served as the seventh President of Madagascar from 2014 to 2018, resigning to run for re-election.

 Previously he served as Minister of Finance under President Andry Rajoelina, and he was the Rajoelina political movement's candidate in the 2013 presidential election.
 He won the vote in a second round, defeating Jean-Louis Robinson, the candidate of Marc Ravalomanana's party.

 Once he was elected, Rajaonarimampianina held the world record of the head of state with the longest name (44 characters) as well as family name (19 characters).

 Early life

 Hery Rajaonarimampianina was born to a modest family.
 He lived in Sabotsy Namehana, neighborhood of Antananarivo, Madagascar.
 In 1982, Rajaonarimampianina obtained an MBA at the "Etablissement d’Enseignement Supérieur de Droit, d’Economie, de Gestion et de Sciences Sociales (EESDEGS) – Université d’Ankatso Antananarivo.
 Then, he moved to Canada to complete his training in finance and accounting at Université du Québec à Trois-Rivières, receiving a postgraduate diploma (DEA) in accounting science in 1986.
 Rajaonarimampianina obtained the Canadian Diploma of Accounting from the Certified General Accountant’s Association (C.G.A) in 1991.